 The idea was to cheer up people in London and promote part of a marketing campaign run by Jackpotjoy.com's new Facebook FUNdation - granting funds to individuals who have great ideas that make people laugh.
 Mission accomplished!

 Obviously, unless you have the budget for half a ton of materials and 60ft of rubber, something on this scale can be hard to beat...however, there are still principles that would have been considered as part of this campaign that are fundamental to the planning of any marketing campaign, despite it's scale.
-To ensure your campaign goes swimmingly (see what I did there!?) we would recommend following our tried and tested tips...
+To ensure your campaign goes swimmingly (see what I did there!?)
+I would recommend following our tried and tested tips...

 How much can a marketing campaign realistically cost your company?